Rumors: A Luxe Novel: Plot

 The book begins with Elizabeth Holland in California with her runaway love, Will Keller.
 While Elizabeth is having a good time in California, her sister Diana is anything but happy.
 Diana is stuck in New York, being one of the only two people that knows that her sister's death is a hoax.
 The other person, Penelope Hayes, decides that she would like to marry the rich and famous Henry Schoonmaker, Elizabeth's ex-fiancé.
 Throughout the book, Diana and Henry have a secret relationship and plan on somehow marrying.
 Meanwhile, Elizabeth hears of her family's worsening financial situation, and she decides that she has to help them somehow, seeing as the reason they remain having these troubles is that she did not marry rich Henry.
 Elizabeth and Will take a train to New York and reveal themselves to her mother and aunt.

 Henry's father, William Schoonmaker, decides that for reputation's sake it would be a good idea for Henry to marry Penelope, who has been proving herself to be a very worthy socialite.
 Meanwhile, Lina Broud, the Holland's ex-maid, running out of money that she got from dishing Holland family secrets to Penelope, decides to move up the social scale with the help of Tristan, a tailor from the Lord & Taylor clothing store.
 With Tristan's help, she not only learns to act and dress like an educated lady but also meets and becomes the protegee of incredibly rich Mr. Carey Lewis Longhorn.
 Mr. Longhorn changes her name to Carolina Broad and develops a story about being an orphaned western heiress, and takes her to various parties where she officially meets Penelope Hayes.

-As a bribe to Penelope, whom Carolina wants as a friend to gain social status, Carolina tells Penelope of how Henry and Diana had made love one night in Diana's own bedroom.
+As a bribe to Penelope, whom Carolina wants as a friend to gain social status, Carolina tells Penelope of how Henry and Diana had had sex one night in Diana's own bedroom.
 Penelope uses this information to blackmail Henry into marrying her in order to protect Diana's reputation.
 The wedding happens so fast that Henry has no time to explain to Diana what happened so she is very depressed and angry.

 Also, a man named Snowden Cairns, a friend of the late Mr. Holland, comes and helps the Hollands out of some of their financial troubles.
 They all decide it is best if Elizabeth and Will are married and sent back to California to avoid scandal.
 Snowden marries Will and Elizabeth at the Holland Home.
 When they try to leave, at the train station, townspeople recognize the famous Elizabeth Holland and assume that Will has kidnapped her.
 They proceed to shoot Will, killing him, and returning Elizabeth to her home.
 The next day, it is all over society that Elizabeth Holland had been kidnapped by the old stable boy, and, conveniently, the Hollands decide to go with this story.
 The book ends with Henry and Penelope getting married, both Holland sisters heartbroken, and a promise to Diana from Elizabeth to get Henry back.